the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 Pretty soon, you will see where the App component is instantiated.
 Otherwise you wouldn't see the rendered output in the browser, would you?
 The App component is only the declaration, but not the usage.
 You would instantiate the component somewhere in your JSX with `<App />`.

 The content in the render block looks pretty similar to HTML, but it's JSX.
 JSX allows you to mix HTML and JavaScript.
-It's powerful yet confusing when you are used to separate your HTML and JavaScript.
+It's powerful yet confusing when you are used to separating your HTML and JavaScript.
 That's why a good starting point is to use basic HTML in your JSX.
 In the beginning, remove all the distracting content in the file.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~